angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 :card[CoS] for Human, :card[Thalia, Guardian of Thraben]. :card[Wasteland] on
 the next turn followed by :card[Rishadan Port] quickly close my window.

-**Game 2 and 3** were not particolarly close, just usual DD vs DnT stuff.
+**Game 2 and 3** were not particolarly close, just usual Dd vs DnT stuff.
 (Doishy's editor comments, "F's in chat for DnT players")

 Match 2-1